 Configuration Guidance Single domestic supplies- multiple connections for single properties.
 Installation of two, four or, six-way manifolds configured for 2, 3, 4, 5, 6 connections usually installed in the highway at the property boundary (see Section 12.4 "Location of Boundary Boxes".
 Properties to be individually metered on each individual service outlet.
-See AW4862: Service Connection - PE pipe and AW4863: Service Connections - Barrier Pipe Manifolds are to be installed in an external location unless there is an exceptional reason (i.e. Pressure problem) that necessitates the installation of a booster pump by the developer, then the manifold should be located internally.
-12 dwellings or more in a single block Manifolds are to be installed in an internal location.
+See AW4862: Service Connection - PE pipe and AW4863: Service Connections - Barrier Pipe 12 dwellings or less in a single block (includes single individual units).
+Manifolds are to be installed in an external location unless there is an exceptional reason (i.e. Pressure problem) that necessitates the installation of a booster pump by the developer, then the manifold should be located internally.

+Configuration Guidance 12 aweilings or more in Manifolds are to be installed in an internal location.
 See AW4842: Internal Manifold Layout.
 Please see section 12.6 "Services to Multi Storey Buildings"